- Can my child travel to the United States on a foreign passport?

-By law, even if your child holds foreign nationality, if s/he has a claim to U.S. citizenship, s/he is required to enter and depart the United States on a valid U.S. passport.
+If your child has a claim to U.S. citizenship, s/he is required to enter and depart the United States on a valid U.S. passport.
 S/he should not enter the United States on a foreign passport with a visa, or visa free under the Visa Waiver Program.

-There are requirements to be met by the U.S. citizen parent(s) to transmit citizenship.
-If your child is eligible for citizenship, you may register his or her birth at the Embassy and obtain a passport and social security number for him or her.
+If you are eligible to transmit citizenship, you may register your child's birth at the Embassy and obtain a passport and social security number for him or her.
 Read more…

 A Consular Report of Birth Abroad, Form FS-240, is official evidence of U.S. citizenship issued to a person under the age of 18 who was born abroad to U.S. citizen parent(s) and acquired citizenship at birth.

 Yes.
-As of March 26, 2004, all children under the age of 18 are required to appear in person for all passport services.
+All children under the age of 18 are required to appear in person for all passport services.
 Children under the age of 16 must be accompanied by both parents.
 An appointment will be required; please see the instructions for your specific passport service for more information.

 Yes, the consent of both parents/legal guardians is required, even if one parent is not a U.S. citizen.
 Read more…

 The other parent may submit his/her consent by completing form DS-3053 before a notary and submitting acceptable ID.
 Read more…

 Each case is different and will be assessed by one of our consular officers.
 We recommend that you provide as much documentation as possible showing that you have made a "good faith effort" to contact your child's parent through all available channels (family members, mutual friends, last known employer, divorce lawyer/solicitor, etc).
 It may be necessary for you to obtain a court order giving you sole custody or permission to apply for a U.S. passport for the child without the other parent's consent.